 - Lux output only adequate

-- 3 YEAR WARRANTY -- The 50,000 hour lifespan of LED lights is 8X longer than fluorescent bulbs, meaning you will never have to replace expensive light bulbs ever again.
-This covers both the lamp and adapter.
+- 3 YEAR WARRANTY.
+The approximately 50,000 hour lifespan of LED lights, much longer than fluorescent bulbs, means you will never have to replace expensive light bulbs ever again.
+The warranty covers both the lamp and adapter.

 Analysis and review